danielpap99/qa-practice-selenium-nunit/README.md

 The tests are designed to practice and improve my skills in test automation, focusing on Page Object Model and cross-browser compatibility.
 Created by Daniel Pap - https://github.com/danielpap99 - https://www.linkedin.com/in/danielpap1999/

+Please note: You might have to download and place EdgeDriver somewhere local first.

 ## Technologies Used

 - **C#** – Programming language